Trithemian Web™

 What was your greatest failure and what did you learn from that?

 This is a great question.
 The bar challenge I discussed was a small piece of paper that could easily be held up and read on a horizontal plane.
 When I stopped making resin sculptures I went back to graphics on paper.
 I began designing larger and larger pieces.
-That began a 35 year nightmare.
+That began a 35-year nightmare.
 I wouldn’t call it a failure, but it was a major setback.

 These large pieces had to be taken off the wall and placed on a horizontal surface so the linear lettering could be read.
 And if the piece was framed with glass, you couldn’t read it due to the reflection.
 What a dilemma.